strimzi/strimzi-kafka-oauth/examples/README.md

 ```

-By default, NoopAuthorizer is configured which grants all permissions to all clients.
+By default, no authorizer is configured which grants all permissions to all clients.

 You can configure another authorizer by setting KAFKA_AUTHORIZER_CLASS_NAME env variable in `kafka-oauth-*/compose.yml`